Home Page

 In 2007, after taking the place of honor in the previous year, triumphed in the most important international tournament the White House and he won the bronze medal in the Bermuda Bowl followed by the gold in 2011.
 That same year, takes second place in the Champion's Cup and won the inaugural World Mind in Open Team Category, success repeated the following year, by adding the Individual Men.

-These achievements have earned him the title of World Master International and one of the first places in the rankings published by the World Bridge Federation.
+These achievements have earned him the title of World Grand Master in the rankings published by the World Bridge Federation.

 Indice / Index